 I would highly recommend a walk to Cape Roual and Shipsterns Bluff down Port Arthur way.
 It is a must see and great photo opportunities along the way.
 Shipsterns Bluff is a 5 hour return walk and cape Roual is about the same from memory.
 Otherwise the overland track at Wineglass bay is a nice one either the day track or the overnight….

 Many beautiful place to go bushwalking around Tasmania!
-Enjoy. about 8 years ago
+Enjoy. over 11 years ago

 I recently did the Cape Pillar walk on the Tasman Peninsula.
 We did it as an overnighter, but you could do it as a long day walk if you were keen, although its nice to have time to enjoy the spectacular views over Tasman Island.

 I agree with Courtney, the Walls of Jerusalem are also very impressive.

-You can't go too wrong picking a walking spot in Tassie! about 8 years ago
+You can't go too wrong picking a walking spot in Tassie! over 11 years ago